The rising demand for pre-employment background checks in Singapore

 Following the GFC, the financial services industry has been much more heavily regulated and has required certain key positions to undergo a full compliance and background audit, but now those same regulations have begun to creep into other industries—real estate and healthcare to name just two.
 And as talent becomes more globally mobile and companies more digital, organisations must get better at ensuring they are hiring exactly who they think they are.

-As more industries are requiring that their senior leadership teams (and those in certain key positions) undergo a background check, here are a few facts and tips to help integrate the background search into your regular recruitment routine:
+As more industries are requiring that their senior leadership teams (and those in certain key positions) undergo the pre-employment background checks in Singapore, here are a few facts and tips to help integrate the background search into your regular recruitment routine:

 Develop a background check matrix for your different roles.

 The degree to which you check on a potential hire will differ by their role and responsibility.
 (Think driving history vs criminal record vs credit rating.)